 So the problem many administrators find quickly is determining which TAO file goes with which driver.
-They are all in the eDirectory DIB directory and they all have decimal-number names which don't go with the object name at all.
+They are all in the eDirectory DIB directory, and they all have decimal-number names that don't go with the object names at all.
 Several TIDs explain that the TAO file name is actually the eDirectory object's Entry ID (EID) converted from hexadecimal to decimal (base 16 to base 10).
-This conversion is trivial in a calculator but having one open and then comparing them with the EIDs in iMonitor just makes for a lot of steps.
-To do the conversion in one less window a simple script can be whipped up.
-SLED/SLES come with `bc` which is 'An arbitrary precision calculator language' according to its man page.
+This conversion is trivial in a calculator, but having one open and then comparing them with the EIDs in iMonitor just makes for a lot of steps.
+To do the conversion in one less window, a simple script can be whipped up.
+SLED/SLES come with "bc", which is "An arbitrary precision calculator language" according to its man page.

 echo "obase=16;$1" | bc

-New file again, called h2d (hex to decimal) with the following contents:
+1. Create a new file again, called "h2d" (hex to decimal), with the following contents:

 echo "obase=10; ibase=16; $1" | bc

-For somebody who is a scripting wizard it wouldn't be too difficult to write something like 'lstao' that, when it found a file like 45050.TAO, automatically converted it to the hex number while leaving the other data behind.
-I may work on this but it's late so not tonight.
+For somebody who is a scripting wizard, it wouldn't be too difficult to write something like "lstao" that, when it finds a file like 45050.TAO, automatically converts it to the hex number while leaving the other data behind.
+I may work on this, but it's late - so not tonight.

 PS - Yes, you can get the EID directly (and in decimal form as it turns out).
 All you need to do is use ldapsearch (or whatever), specify the filter to find your driver(s), and then request just the localentryid attribute.